ja1umi/MUTIF09Project/HD6120Eval/Arduino Sketch/README.md

 Memory for HD-6120 is implemented as an array in SRAM in Arduino Mega 2560.
 It is true that Arduino Mega 2560 has a 8 kB of SRAM but Arduino SRAM is used for other than the array (e.g. global variables).
 Thus, whole array cannot be allocated.
 Furthermore, HD-6120 expects that memory is writable.

 After consideration, I decided not to make it emulate all memory.
-Only lower 10 address bits are decoded; 00000-01777 (in octal).
+Only lower 10 address bits are decoded; 00000--01777 (in octal).
 This means that allocated memory size is 1 k words (= 2 k bytes).
 Any address that has the same lower 10 bits will work.
-So echoes (images) will appear on 02000-03777, 04000--05777, and 06000-07777 (in octal).
-With this implementation, accessging memory address from 00000 to 01777 is the same as accessing memory address from 06000 to 07777 (in octal), and vice versa.
+So echoes (images) will appear on 02000-03777, 04000--05777, and 06000--07777 (in octal).
+With this implementation, accessging memory address from 00000 to 01777 is the same as accessing memory address from 06000--07777 (in octal), and vice versa.
 This is useful because HD-6120 expects that the top and bottom of memory is available.

 | address area in hex | address area in octal |